hms-dbmi/hail-on-EMR/README.md

 # Hail 0.2 on Amazon EMR: `cloudformation` tool

-This `cloudformation` tool creates an EMR cluster under an **emr-5.13.0** release using `Spark 2.3.0` and `Hadoop 2.8.3`.
-In addition, it installs `Hail 0.2` and `JupyterNotebook` in all the instances of the cluster.
+This `cloudformation` tool creates an EMR cluster under an **emr-5.13.0** release using `Spark 2.3.0` and `Hadoop 2.8.3`, with  `Hail 0.2` and `JupyterNotebook` installed.

 ## Before using this tool (Prerequisites)

-This tool requires the following programs to be installed (and will be installed for you automatically):
+This tool requires the following programs to be installed (if any of them is missing, they will be installed for you !):

 * Python3 and pip (via Homebrew), including the necessary libraries
 * Amazon's `Command Line Interface (CLI)` utility